tmenguy/ha-solcast-solar/README.md

 | `solcast_solar.set_hard_limit` | Set inverter forecast hard limit |
 | `solcast_solar.remove_hard_limit` | Remove inverter forecast hard limit |

-### Basic HA Automation to manual poll Solcast API data
+### Basic HA Automation to poll Solcast API data
-Create a new HA automation and setup your prefered trigger times to manually poll for new Solcast forecast data.
+Create a new automation and setup your prefered trigger times to poll for new Solcast forecast data.
-These are examples.. alter these or create your own to fit your own needs
+These are examples, so alter these or create your own to fit your own needs.

 **Recommended**

-To make the most of the available API calls, you can call the API in an interval calculated by the number of daytime hours divided by the number of total API calls a day you can make.
+To make the most of the available API calls, you can have the automation call the API using an interval calculated by the number of daytime hours divided by the number of total API calls a day you can make.

-This automation includesa rendomisation so that calls aren't made at precisely the same time, hopefully avoiding the likelihood that the Solcast servers are inundated by multiple calls at the same time:
+This automation bases execution times on sunrise and sunset, which differ around the globe, so inherently spreads the load on Solcast.
+It also incorporates a randomised time offset.
+This will hopefully avoid the likelihood that the Solcast servers get inundated by multiple callers at the same time.

 ```yaml
 alias: Solcast update